FourjsGenero/wc_color/README.md

 Also see this Ask-Reuben article https://4js.com/ask-reuben-2/ig-261/ which uses the color picker widget built into most browsers via input type=color

-If you don't like either of those color picker widgets, consider usign what you can find here as a third alternative.
+If you don't like either of those color picker widgets, consider usign what you can find here as a third alternative via a Web Component rather than GBC Customisation

 # wc_color
 Two color widgets